maptv/decalendar/docs/decalendar.md

 The dates and times above assume that the year and time zone are known.
 Most likely, we are talking about the current year and the local time zone, but it may be unclear.
 A date without a year is like a time without a time zone, both assume the context is obvious.
 When we include a year at the beginning of a date, we pinpoint a specific day in time, instead of talking about a date that could happen any year.
 For example, the first of the day of the year 2000, would be `Year 2000 Day 0` or simply `2000 0`.
 Similarly, noon in time zone zero would be `Dot 500 Zone 0` or simply `500 0`.

 When a date and a time are said together, the year is always first and the time zone is always last, so values can go from largest to smallest.
 For example, the date and the time from the examples above would be `Year 2000 Day 0 Dot 500 Zone 0` or simply `2000 0 500 0`.
 In written form, this combined date and time would be `2000+000.500+0`.
 The plus signs imply that the date and the time zone can be negative.
 In fact, all of the units above can be negative.
-A negative year is before 1 BCE (Before Common Era) and a negative time zone is West of time zone 0.
+A negative year is before 1 BCE (Before Common Era) and a negative time zone is West of Time Zone 0.
 Negative dates and times shows the number of parts that are left in the whole (day or year).

 To extend the fractions analogy used above to negative numbers, the negative number added to the whole gives us the numerator of the positive fraction.
 Essentially, these numbers arrive at the same answer from opposite directions.
 Negative numbers can be especially useful for `Decalendar`, because `Day -1` is always the last day of the year, regardless of how many days the year has.
 In certain contexts, the choice of using a negative number over a positive number may mean that we want to emphasize how much time is left instead of how much has passed.
 For example, even though `Dot -1` and `Dot 9` are synonymous in the context of `Declock`, the former could highlight that there is only 1 tenth (¹/₁₀) of the day remaining before midnight.